girish-gowda/Competative-Coding-Practice/README.md

 Output

-Output one number — the maximal number of dominoes, which can be placed.
+Output one number — the maximal number of dominoes, which can be placed